|

 3. Dogs on leashes may be used for trailing wounded game.

-4. For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
+4. Dogs are allowed during periods or in areas closed to hunting with dogs, but must be kept under physical restraint at all times.

-Camping: Allowed only at designated campsites and is managed by Florida Forest Service.
+Allowed by permit at designated campsites only and is managed by Florida Forest Service.
 See the “Florida Forest Service Rules and Information” section below for more information about camping.

 1. Deer - No person shall exceed statewide bag limits.